 His failure to find a serial killer, the press called the Torso Murderer, overshadowed his success.

 In 1938, Ness and his wife divorced.
 His otherwise remarkably successful career in Cleveland withered gradually.
 Cleveland critics targeted his divorce, his high-profile social drinking, and his conduct in a car accident one night where he was driving drunk.

-After his second divorce and third marriage, he ran unsuccessfully for mayor of Cleveland in 1947 after which he left Diebold in 1951.
-Ness was forced into taking various odd jobs to earn a living, including bookstore clerk and wholesaler of electronics parts and frozen hamburger patties
+After his second divorce and third marriage, he ran unsuccessfully for mayor of Cleveland in 1947, after which he left Diebold in 1951.
+Ness took various odd jobs to earn a living, including bookstore clerk and wholesaler of electronics parts and frozen hamburger patties

 Ness, suffering from financial reverses, began a collaboration with the journalist, Oscar Fraley that led to the immensely successful book, The Untouchables.
 It was published shortly before his death.
 Later, he became a national personality when the television show, The Untouchables, glamorized his earlier days in Chicago.